apollographql/apollo/docs/source/resources/graphql-glossary.md

 <h2 id="whole-response-caching">Whole response caching</h2>

 A technique used to cache entire results of GraphQL queries.
 This process improves performance by preventing the fetching of the same results from the server if it has been obtained before.
-Check out the [Apollo performance guide](../guides/performance.html).
+Read more about GraphQL query caching in our [guide for caching with Apollo Server](https://www.apollographql.com/docs/apollo-server/features/caching).